liplum/CyberIO/README.md

 The code of CyberIO is open source under GNU General Public License v3.0 (GPL 3.0).

-To learn about the resources of CyberIO, please check the [Copyright File](Info/Copyright.md).
+To learn about the resources of CyberIO, please check the [Copyright](COPYRIGHT.md).
 </div>

 <!----------------------------------------------------------------------------->